Ace1928/word_forge/README.md

 word_forge start apple --minutes 5 --workers 2
 ```

+While running, the CLI prints periodic progress reports indicating how many
+words have been processed, how many succeeded or failed, and the remaining
+queue size.
+This provides real‑time insight into long running operations.

 ## Development and Contributing

 Style and tooling are managed through **Black** and **Ruff**.
 Tests are implemented with **pytest** and run automatically by the CI workflow.